You may have to pay tax on your payments.

 You can choose to pay tax on your payment if you get a taxable Centrelink payment.

-You can use the Australian Taxation Office (ATO) tax withheld for individuals calculator to work out the amount of tax that we should deduct from your payment.
+Use the Australian Taxation Office (ATO) tax withheld for individuals calculator to work out the amount of tax that we should deduct from your payment.

 If we deduct tax from your payment, you must lodge a tax return with the ATO.